Diamond Sunrise

 Section 1: Governance Bodies

 Diamond Sunrise is governed by two councils and the [XIV], with clearly separated powers.
+Both councils are capped in size to prevent the dysfunction that arises when deliberative bodies exceed human scale.

-The Council of Guides (operational governance)
+The Inner Council (operational governance)

-• Meets monthly (may be virtual)
+• Meets monthly (may be virtual).

 • Curriculum approval and revision